zng-ui/zng/zng-app/README.md

 ## Cargo Features

-The `zng-app` crate provides 11 feature flags, 2 enabled by default.
+This crate provides 11 feature flags, 2 enabled by default.

 #### ipc
 Enables pre-build views and connecting to views running in another process.

-Enabled by default.

  **Enabled by default.**

 #### debug_default
-Enable the `"dyn_*""`, `"inspector"` features for debug builds only.
+Enable the `"dyn_*"` and `"inspector"` features for debug builds only.

-Enabled by default.